nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to exit the application.

 2. WhereTourGo closes.

     Use case ends.

 **UC17 - View Help Page**

 **MSS**

 1. User requests to view the help page.

 2. WhereTourGo opens the User Guide using the User's default browser.

     Use case ends.

 **Extensions**
 * 2a.
 User's default browser cannot be opened.

   * 2a1.
-WhereTourGo will display the in-built help window
+WhereTourGo will display the in-built help window.

     Use case ends.

 **UC18 - Display Commands**

 **MSS**

 1. User requests to view the command summary.

 2. WhereTourGo opens the Command Summary using the User's default browser.

     Use case ends.

 **Extensions**
 * 2a.
 User's default browser cannot be opened.

   * 2a1.
-WhereTourGo will display the in-built help window
+WhereTourGo will display the in-built help window.

     Use case ends.

 ### Non-Functional Requirements